openoms/bitcoin-tutorials/electrs/README.md

 ---

-## Set up the Electrs systemd service
+## RaspiBlitz: Set up the Electrs systemd service

 Set up the systemd service to run electrs continuously in the background.